15-494/694 Cognitive Robotics: Lab 1

 the following lines in your .bashrc and then doing "source .bashrc":

-- Run the simple_cli command line interpreter by doing:
+- Run the simple_cli command line interpreter and display the camera viewer by doing:

 - Try showing Cozmo its cubes and see how they are displayed in the